Elina192/Lala/README.md

 # Lala
-I was given an task.
+I was given a task.
 I'm doing it here.
 Hello!